On the $\mathcal{D}^+_J$ operator on higher-dimensional almost K\"{a}hler manifolds: Introduction

 Equation (\ref{Monge-Ampere}) is known as the complex Monge-Amp\`{e}re equation for K\"{a}hler manifolds.
-The proof involves the continuity method and requires detailed $a$ $priori$ estimates for derivatives of $\varphi$ up to third order (cf. Yau \cite{Yau}).
-The uniqueness of the solution $\varphi$ was later established by Calabi via an elementary argument \cite{Calabi2}.
+The solution method involves the technique of continuity and requires detailed a priori estimates for the derivatives of $\varphi$ up to third order (cf. Yau \cite{Yau}).
+Finally, the uniqueness of the solution $\varphi$ was established with an elementary proof by Calabi \cite{Calabi2}.

 6pt